graphicsdesk/spectate/README.md

 1. In the project directory, run `spectate gh-publish`.

-2. Go to the repository's apge on GitHub.
-Go to the Settings tab.
+2. Go to the Settings tab in the repository's GitHub page.
 Scroll down to the GitHub Pages section.
 You should see this:

 ![](https://i.imgur.com/uNZsD8V.png)